Skip to Content

 deployments/ — Infrastructure

-• systemd/ — Service file and deploy script for VPS deployments
+• systemd/ — Service unit and reference deploy script used by the binary deploy method.

 config.yaml — Application Configuration